Tips to Help You Combat the Stress of AP Classes

 Read Ahead Before Class

-For any class, whether it’s History, Science, or Math, reading the chapters ahead of the discussion on those chapters gives you a huge advantage.
-While the material may be unfamiliar at first read, you’ll come to class armed with the basics of what will be discussed that day.
-You’ll be ready to ask the right questions about the content that was hard to understand.
-I distinctly remember this method changing the game for me in PreCalc in 11th grade.
-Instead of coming to class and being completely lost and confused during the lecture, I started reading the section ahead of time and was completely lost and confused at home.
-But, the next day, when the teacher explained the concepts in class and demonstrated sample problems.
-I could usually grasp everything, largely because I had some familiarity with the material after reading it ahead of time.
+This method saved me during 11th-grade PreCalc.
+Instead of coming to class, completely lost and confused during the lecture, I started reading the section ahead of time, and was completely lost and confused at home.
+Then, the next day, when the teacher explained the concepts in class and demonstrated sample problems.
+I could usually grasp what I couldn’t before, largely because I had some familiarity with the material due to reading it ahead of time.

 Talk to The Teacher

-So, if you find yourself falling behind, struggling on tests or quizzes, or generally grappling with the material for a class, talk to your teacher!
+So, if you find yourself falling behind, struggling on tests and quizzes, or generally grasping the material for a class, talk to your teacher!
 Teachers love it when students show initiative and come to see them.
-Often teachers will make time during lunch, study hall, free periods, or after school to meet with you to review class material, study for upcoming assessments, and generally ensure that you’re caught up in the class.
+Often, teachers will make time during lunch, study hall, free periods, or after school to meet with you to review class material, study for upcoming assessments, and generally ensure that you’re caught up in the class.
 And for those students who really show that they are motivated to improve and are putting in the time and effort, teachers will often dispense some VERY helpful advice on exactly what to study for upcoming quizzes and tests – advice you might not get without making the time to see them.

 At the very least, asking your teachers for help will show them that you care and are invested in succeeding in their class.
 Building that relationship will almost certainly make for a better year!
 It may also end up dramatically improving your grade in the class.